A photo from Wines of Ukraine, showing a big Ukrainian flag ๐Ÿ‡บ๐Ÿ‡ฆ, flying over a lush green landscape with rows of vineyards.

 Logo of the Ukrainian Wine Company in UK.

-๐Ÿฝ๏ธ And if you want to pair Ukrainian wine with Ukrainian food in London, we cannot recommend the excellent Mriya Neo Bistro on Old Brompton Road enough! ๐Ÿง‘โ€๐Ÿณ
+๐Ÿฝ๏ธ And if you want to pair Ukrainian wine with Ukrainian food in London ๐Ÿ“, we cannot recommend the excellent Mriya Neo Bistro on Old Brompton Road enough! ๐Ÿง‘โ€๐Ÿณ

 Many people have probably heard that Georgia ๐Ÿ‡ฌ๐Ÿ‡ช traces back its traditional winemaking history to a time when vines were not commonly grown in many other places around the world at all. ๐Ÿบ

-Given its close proximity to Ukraine ๐Ÿ—บ๏ธ, it might not surprise that Ukrainian winemaking history also stretches back thousands of years. ๐Ÿ’ก
+Given the fairly close proximity to Ukraine ๐Ÿ—บ๏ธ, it might not surprise that Ukrainian winemaking history also stretches back thousands of years. ๐Ÿ’ก

 Over the past hundred years or so, the history of winemaking in Ukraine can perhaps best described as a rollercoaster ๐ŸŽข with various Russian and Soviet regimes either boosting or disrupting production. ๐Ÿ“‰

-Since the Soviet Union collapsed in the 1990s, winemaking has gradually become a growing industry again ๐Ÿ“ˆ.
+Since the Soviet Union collapsed in the early 1990s, winemaking has gradually become a growing industry again ๐Ÿ“ˆ.
 This fairly recent development was helped by changes in local laws around 2006 โš–๏ธ.
-Newfound freedom ๐ŸŽ‰ inspired people to open up new wineries ๐Ÿชด, experiment with different grape varieties ๐Ÿ‡ and techniques and produce some truly oustanding and unique wines ๐Ÿท.
+The new situation inspired people ๐ŸŽ‰ to open up new wineries ๐Ÿชด, experiment with different grape varieties ๐Ÿ‡ and techniques & produce some truly oustanding and unique wines ๐Ÿท.

 Wine ageing in oak barrels at Stakhovsky Wines.